vanruc/todoApp/README.md

 Then choose `todoApp - Generate Domain`
 ![](doc_img_src/generate%20todo%20domain.png)

-### Start server and have a look on Todo Module
+### Start server and have a look at the Todo Module
-After `Generate Domain` runs successful, we will go to start server to see our `Todo App` result.
+After `Generate Domain` runs successfully, we will start the server to see our `Todo App` result.

-After the server runs successfully, open your web browser, access the address [https://localhost:8080/todoApp](https://localhost:8080/todoApp) and log-in with your `setup` user info.
+After the server runs successfully, open your web browser and access the address [https://localhost:8080/todoApp](https://localhost:8080/todoApp) and log-in with your `setup` user info.

 To access the `Todo` module links you will need to set `roles` for user.
 For example, I go to set full `roles` for my `setup` user.